kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

    has a `nil` or `false` value, it defaults to `false` (do not skip).
 4. **Disabled Feature Gate Behavior**: If the `DRAOptionalNodePreparation` feature gate is disabled on the kubelet:
-   - For **Admission**: If a claim's allocation result specifies `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, the kubelet fails pod admission immediately with a clear error (e.g., `DRAOptionalNodePreparationDisabled`), preventing the pod from running with uninitialized hardware.
+   - For **`PrepareResources`**: If a claim's allocation result specifies `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, the DRA manager fails `PrepareResources` immediately with a clear error (e.g., `DRAOptionalNodePreparationDisabled`), preventing the pod from running with uninitialized hardware.
-   - For **Teardown**: Since we already validate and fail during pod admission, we do not need any additional checks or errors during teardown if the feature gate is disabled.
-Specifically, if a pod with `SkipNodeUnprepare: true` was already admitted (e.g., when the feature gate was enabled) but the feature gate is subsequently disabled, the kubelet will still skip the unprepare call and allow the pod to terminate cleanly.
+   - For **`UnprepareResources`**: Since we already validate and fail during `PrepareResources`, we do not need any additional checks or errors during `UnprepareResources` if the feature gate is disabled.
+Specifically, if a pod with `SkipNodeUnprepare: true` was already processed (e.g., when the feature gate was enabled) but the feature gate is subsequently disabled, the kubelet will still skip the unprepare call and allow the pod to terminate cleanly.
 This honors the original intent and prevents the pod from getting permanently stuck in the